 - Generic ads promising a lot of money, only a little bit of time, and no details whatsoever

-- The promises are too good to be true.
+- The promises are too good to be true (they almost always are).

-- Pay for the freelance job is based on advertising revenue.
+- Pay for the freelance job is based on advertising revenue (your pay should not vary based on a client’s ability to attract advertisers every month).

 - Details about your actual work from home duties are sketchy, or they’re not listed at all.